NamReact/To-do-list2.0/README.md

 This to do list is my first attempt at using hooks and context.

-The login page and everyting involved with it is still code with regular class component and state. for everything else I tried to use as much function component with hooks as possible.
+The login page and everyting involved with it are still coded with regular class component and state. for everything else I tried to use as much function component with hooks as possible.

 ## Technologies